Biography

 丹野めぐみ

-Ms. Tanno has also been invited to perform at international early music festivals.
-She has performed Fringe concerts at the International Early Music Festival Utrecht (NL) from 2003-07, and at the International Early Music Festival Barcelone (ES) in 2004.
-She also performed at the International Early Music Festival “Hokutopia” (JP) with Elizabeth Dobbin (soprano) in 2007 and with Antonio Piricone (fortepiano) in 2008.
+She has also been invited to perform at several international early music festivals; fringe concerts (2003-2007) and main concert (2011) at the International Early Music Festival Utrecht (NL), the International Early Music Festival Barcelone (ES) in 2004, the International Early Music Festival “Hokutopia” (JP) with Elizabeth Dobbin (soprano) in 2007 and with Antonio Piricone (fortepiano) in 2008.
+“Tempo Rubato” was broadcasted on Radio 4 and interviewed at Vrije Geluiden.
+Also they gave a live recording at Concertgebouw Amsterdam.